 To the right of the checkbox, you can give the axis a name.
-This will be displayed below/next to the axis.
+This will then be displayed below/next to the axis as an axis title.

 The Major grid and Minor grid options determine whether gridlines should be displayed in the background of the chart.
 These grids make it easier to read the values.